kddubey/cappr/docs/source/local_setup.rst

    pytest

-Note that a few small transformers and tokenizers will be downloaded to your computer.
+A few small transformers and tokenizers will be downloaded to your computer.

 Sometimes I get worried about bigger code changes.
 So consider additionally testing statistical performance by running an appropriate demo in the repo's `demos